 UNDP relies on key resources from donors - beginning with flexible, core resources.
-These investments are entrusted to us to pivot and drive human development forward, at scale,
+These investments are entrusted to us to pivot and drive human development forward, at scale, in line with the SDGs.

 How will we get there?

 \$3.2 billion in new public and private finance leveraged for the SDGs, with support from UNDP